JacksonKuo/blog/_posts/2025-9-2-tradeoffs-dependabot-renovate.markdown

 Note that if PR hasn't been merged for 30 days, Dependabot will stop rebasing.[^3]

 #### Renovate
-Renovate has supported package groups for a while now, though I'm not sure exactly when.
-Renovate also provides presets-group: [https://docs.renovatebot.com/presets-group/](https://docs.renovatebot.com/presets-group/).
-I updated my `renovate.json` with a package group:
+Renovate has supported package groups for a while now, though I'm not sure exactly when they started.
+Renovate also provides `presets-group`: [https://docs.renovatebot.com/presets-group/](https://docs.renovatebot.com/presets-group/).
+I updated my `renovate.json` with the following package group:

 ```yaml
 {